 As a graduate course, units are assessed on a higher level than the equivalent units in the Bachelor of Theology and additional tasks may be assigned.
 Applicants must have a prior degree from an Australian University or equivalent in a non-theological field.

-All full-time students also enrol in the Certificate of Ministry alongside their degree for further training in practical ministry skills.
-Part-time students are strongly encouraged to do so.
+All full-time students enrol in the Certificate of Ministry alongside their degree for further training in practical ministry skills.
+Parttime students are strongly encouraged to do so.

 Who is it for?

-This accredited course is aimed at men and women seeking to serve the Lord Jesus in vocational ministry, such as:
+This accredited course provides training for men and women who already hold a Bachelor’s degree or equivalent, seeking to serve the Lord Jesus in vocational ministry, including: